-The proposed alternative will target invasive species in areas where beneficial uses are currently impeded by excessive plant growth.
+The recommended plant management strategy targets the priority invasive species in areas where beneficial uses are currently impeded by excessive plant growth.
 This will greatly improve conditions for recreation and other beneficial uses of the lake.
 In addition, controlling the population of invasive aquatic plants will lead to an increase in the diversity of aquatic plants, improving the quality of aquatic habitat.
-Commented [BS2]: To be completed after public meeting